mcmtroffaes/pycddlib/docs/polyhedron.rst

         :returns: Input adjacency list.
         :rtype: :class:`tuple`

+        The input adjacency of a polyhedron in the H-representation is the list of sets of faces which are adjacent to each face.

-        The adjacency of a polyhedron in the V-representation is the list of sets of vertices which are adjacent to each vertex.
+        The input adjacency of a polyhedron in the V-representation is the list of sets of vertices which are adjacent to each vertex.

 .. method:: Polyhedron.get_incidence()